jdevries3133/chaotic_christmas_present/README.md

 # Christmas 2020

+## See It Live

+This project is running live at [thomasdevri.es.](https://thomasdevri.es)

+Have fun trying to hack it!
+It should be easier than it was for my brother with the source code at your disposal :)

 ## Running the Project

 The project includes the Django web application and the swarm of TCP servers